Introduction to Retrograde (R) Planets

 Outer Planet Retrogrades 2018

 Although these planets exhibit their own unique characteristics, it is commonly understood, at least amongst astrologers, that they will operate unconsciously.
-We generally view that access to this energy comes through a connection and activation with a personal planet such as the Sun, Moon, Mercury, Venus and Mars.
+We generally view that access to this energy comes from a connection and activation with a personal planet such as the Sun, Moon, Mercury, Venus and Mars.

 Uranus (modern ruler of Aquarius).
 Uranus is called the awakener.
 R Uranus brings into focus life’s imperfections and with it and in an emphasis on freedom.
 You may become very disillusioned with your own mundane self and experience and in a conflict between the old and the new.
 Excitement is replaced with anxiety and it is time to test what has lasting value